It is hard to overstate the role of belief in a great many personal development and self-help systems.

 While it is true that we all have our reality, this does not mean that there is no external, objective reality.
 We must have a feedback loop from this outside reality into our own lives.
 This feedback loop relies on external data.
 We need to see positive signs in our lives that our beliefs are working for us; otherwise, nothing can protect us from delusions.

-As the positive feedback loop becomes stronger through the positive sign of our actions, our beliefs become more grounded.
+As the positive feedback loop becomes stronger through our actions’ positive signs, our beliefs become more grounded.
 They have their physical representation in the neural pathways in our brains.
 This way, the role of belief becomes real magic.